 We saw significant differences in patient reporting and behavior between the GRACE and EAST-PC cohorts.
 Others have reported differences in reported symptoms for patients with menopause28 and COVID-1929 between different countries.
 In this case, in Europe it may therefore be more appropriate to use the presence of any symptom in the risk score, while in the US one might ask about moderate to severe symptoms.

 While the duration of illness prior to the index visit was significantly shorter in patients with influenza (5 vs 10 days) this is likely to depend on cultural and health system factors.
 For example, significantly shorter duration of cough prior to presentation with influenza have been observed in US studies, which may be driven by heavy use of drugs like oseltamivir which must be given within 2 days of onset.
 Future studies could include a question less tied to the number of days prior to seeking care and asking instead about the rapidity of onset of moderate to severe symptoms.

+It would be most useful to know about the probability of influenza in patients presenting within 2 days of onset who are potentially eligible for anti-influenza drugs.
+However, our studies had too few patients presenting that early.
+We are part of a team that has assembled a dataset from multiple previous studies to perform individual patient data meta-analysis and we will explore using those data to derive and validate a risk score limited to patients with 2 or fewer days of symptoms.”

 We must also acknowledge limitations.
+This risk score was validated using symptoms reported by patients as being moderate to severe, and this same approach should be used in practice.
+There was not a perfect correlation between an increase in the score by 1 point and a corresponding linear increase in the probability of influenza.
+Validation in other populations should be pursued.
 The derivation data are now 12 to 15 years old and predate the COVID-19 pandemic.
 While there is no evidence that the body’s symptomatic response to influenza infection has changed, that is possible, and could influence usefulness of the FluScoreVax.
 Visual inspection of the derivation data to identify cutoffs is subjective, but readers can view the results in Appendices 1 to 3 and could conceivably use other cutoffs that fit their populations and values better.
 While very good at identifying a large group of patients as low risk, the score was not good at identifying a high risk group that exceeded the treatment threshold.
 These patients may benefit from shared decision-making regarding further testing and/or empiric treatment.
 Finally, fever is an important predictor in our risk score, but may be low grade or absent in older persons.
 In the GRACE data fever was less strongly associated with influenza in patients over age 70 years.
 Therefore this rule should be used with caution in that population.

 Summary